ame307/UniversityProjects/README.md

 ## French Cards

-I wanted to be sure about the cards img importation works well for the BlackJack project, so I made this little **WPF** applications where we can go through the cards.
+I wanted to be sure about the card images importation works well for the BlackJack project, so I made this little **WPF** applications where we can go through the cards.

 <img align="center" src="./Screenshots/frenchcards.png">

 ## Recursion - Sierpiński

-Here we learnt about the recusions and made this little **WPF** to visualize that how **recursion** does work and the Sierpiński triangle is perfect for that.
+Here we learnt about the recusion and made this little **WPF** to visualize that how **recursion** does work and the Sierpiński triangle is perfect for that.
 You can see the results:

 <img align="center" src="./Screenshots/sierprinski.png">